 - ATC submits the advertisement in Interfolio

-Advertise and recruit strong and diverse applicant pool
+Advertise and recruit a robust applicant pool

-- Follow best practices for recruiting
+Follow best practices for recruiting:

 - Engage in relationship building over multiple years (e.g., connecting with students early and often in their academic careers before they become eligible for faculty positions)

-- Create a hiring plan that:
+- Create a recruitment plan that:

 - Identifies where ad will be disseminated.